 Drama.
 The certainty of it is sure to bring viewers to the Oscar telecast tonight.
-But how many viewers?
-The awards show has been bleeding viewers in one steady decline to match that of the overall box office: we are just not going to the movies as often.
+But how many?
+The awards show has been bleeding viewers in one steady decline to match that of the overall box office: we’re just not going to the movies as often.
 Streaming devices have proved so disruptive that movie fans like me should be alarmed.
 Our beloved and immersive art form is in threat.
 Yes, wondrous things are happening on small screens, yet watching anything that way is a different way of interacting with art.
 Not a worse way, just a different way.
-If you can pause the film, get up and let your dog whining at the door out, you are not immersed; and that will fundamentally change the way these stories will be told in the future.
+If you can pause the film, get up and let out your dog whining at the door, you are not immersed; that changes the way these stories will be told in the future.
 Already, wizards are at work interpreting data of this very nature.

-Now, there are things that should be killed off immediately.
+Now, there are things to be killed off immediately.
 Let’s start with the casting couch.
 Set all of them on fire.
 I’ll dance around that blaze.

 Other things I’d like to see gone forever?
 Read on:

 The red carpet.
 Who cares?
-I’m entirely sick of it all, or at the very least the inane small talk surrounding the shallows.
+I’m entirely sick of it all or at the very least the inane small talk surrounding the shallows.
 Every time someone is asked what they are wearing, we sink deeper into the mud.
-Fashion is for the streets, the runway, the social activists who employ marginalized cultures to tell stories, however embarrassed we are for JT’s sartorial sashay.
+Fashion is for the streets, the runway, and I love that all.
 Gowns on the red carpet are so, enough already.
 Diane Keaton knew this a couple of decades ago.
 Wear whatever you want and celebrate yourself and be done with it.
 Poof, let it be done.
 Will you really miss it?

 Late night talk boys as hosts?
 Yawn.
 Give me my girls Melissa McCarthy or Tiffany Haddish or Mindy Kaling.
 If ever there was a time to let women run the show, it was this year.
 What the hell were they thinking this year of all years?

 There is just way too much noise around the craft.

-Gary Oldman will win for playing Churchill and his was a sterling performance indeed in Darkest Hour.
+Gary Oldman will win for playing Churchill, a sterling performance indeed in Darkest Hour.
 But Timothy Chalamet was my favourite in this category.
 That swoony trip of a film, Call Me By Your Name, was given a pulsing heart by this luminous talent: I can’t imagine the film without his performance which was simply a thing of immense beauty.
 The only currency traded here was compassion, tenderness, and joy.
 I’m for that.

 Richard Jenkins is outstanding in The Shape of Water.
 Then again, so is everyone in this category.
-But Willem Dafoe inhabits the supporting element so perfectly here: his gentle turn as a motel manager in The Florida Project is incredibly moving, and without him, this film would not have taken flight as readily.
-Sam Rockwell will win here for Three Billboards…we will applaud happily for he is indeed very strong, but it’s a predictable kind of award for a zeitgeisty kind of film.
+But Willem Dafoe inhabits the supporting element so perfectly here: his gentle turn as a motel manager in The Florida Project is incredibly moving.
+Without him, this film would not have taken flight as readily.
+Sam Rockwell will win here for Three Billboards…we will applaud happily, but it’s a predictable kind of award for a zeitgeisty kind of film.

 As for the supporting women, I’d like a tie between Lesley Manville for Phantom Thread (she, not Daniel, is the very best thing about that film) and Laurie Metcalf as the tough love mom in Lady Bird.
 I believed in her fully.
 She’s up against Allison Janney for I, Tonya: it’s the duel of the crazy moms.
 But Metcalfe is the better here, despite Janney’s deliciously evil turn.

-Adapted Screenplay: Give it up to James Ivory, a master like no other, who interpreted a beautiful and acclaimed novel, Call Me By Your Name, by taking a man looking back on his life, and putting him smack in the present of a summer of love.
+Adapted Screenplay: Give it up to James Ivory, a master like no other, who interpreted a beautiful and acclaimed novel, Call Me By Your Name.
 Or give to Dee Rees for Mudbound.
 She’s a wonder and we will see her again and again if #timesup has any teeth.

 Cinematography: Blade Runner 2049